- Introduction

 Practical Scenarios for Daily Life

-Managing a food intolerance is about more than just a list of foods; it is about real-world situations.
+Managing a food intolerance is about more than just a list of foods; it is about real-world situations and understanding how your body processes sugar throughout the day.

 Dining Out: If you are heading to a restaurant, don't be afraid to ask about ingredients.
 Many "glazes" on meats are honey-based, and many salad dressings are loaded with sugar.
 Opting for a simple steak or grilled fish with steamed vegetables and olive oil is a safe way to enjoy a meal without the fear of a flare-up.

-The "Stacking" Effect: Fructose intolerance is often dose-dependent.
+The "Stacking" Effect and Meal Timing: Fructose intolerance is often dose-dependent.
 You might be able to handle a few slices of apple, but if you have that apple along with a glass of juice and a honey-sweetened yoghurt, you may "overload" your transporters.
 This is known as "fructose stacking."
-Keeping your portions small and spreading them out throughout the day can significantly reduce symptoms.

 The Role of Stress: It is also worth noting that stress can exacerbate digestive issues.
 If you are going through a particularly busy time at work or home, your gut may be more sensitive to fructose than usual.
 This is why a holistic approach—looking at sleep, stress, and diet—is so important for long-term health.